Pecant-Pie/Gnome-Mod/README.md

 # Cult of the Gnome | Mod for Minecraft 1.19.2
 A mod for minecraft that adds Gnome Cults!
-(they're not really cults, I just like the name)

 ## Current Features

+- Nice 3D Gnome Statue
-- Gnome Statue and Offering Altar (blocks).
+- Offering Altar
-- Gnome hat (item).
+- Gnome hat (item)
 - Recipes for all items/blocks.
 - Gnomes that you can spawn by right clicking the statue block with a hat (this makes you take 1 heart of magic damage).
 - The gnomes mine nearby ores and drop the items off above a nearby altar.